elviajero971/race-application/README.md

 ## 🚀 User Stories

 - **Race Setup:**
+   - As a teacher, I want to create, update, and delete any students in the school so that I can manage the list of participants.
    - As a teacher, I want to create a race with at least 2 students, ensuring that each student is assigned to a unique lane.
    - As a teacher, I want to prevent the same student from being assigned to more than one lane in the same race.